-What is an OS Map View?
+What is an OS Map view?

-Why have I run out of OS Map Views?
+Why have I run out of OS Map views?

-For tips on how to make the most of your OS Map free allowance scroll down to the end of this article.
+For tips on how to make the most of your OS Map allowance scroll down to the end of this article.

-What counts as a one OS Map View?
+What counts as an OS Map view?

 The short answer: As a rule of thumb, rendering one laptop sized screen in OS Maps counts as one view.
-Browsing, zooming and moving around the map will use up more views.

 How can I make the most of my OS Map allowance?